 With any new piece of technology you get, it’s important to know how to use it or know someone who does.
 If you’re less tech savvy, having responsive customer support helps you get the best experience out of your dash camera.
 Even if you do know your way around technology, if your camera stops working for some reason or something goes wrong good customer support is a plus.
 You can usually tell if a company has good customer support if a lot of people mention it in the reviews of the product.
 Most of the time companies are pretty responsive when it comes to expensive products like dash cameras but you might want to avoid a company that has a lot of negative reviews.
 While this isn’t technically a feature, it’s still something important to watch out for.

-For a list of our latest reviews on dash cameras, be sure to visit our Dash Cam Reviews page
+For all of our reviews on the latest dash cameras, visit our Best Dash Cam Reviews page.